C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.7.0 =
+Fresh install required — uninstall 1.6.x first, then activate 1.7.0 and run the SDE import.
+Download the SDE ZIP from developers.eveonline.com.
+External database schema is unchanged; only the import source has changed.
+PHP 8.0+ now required.

 = 1.6.2 =
 Bug fix release. buy_max values will be corrected after running a fresh Fetch Prices.
 No database schema changes.
 Safe to upgrade in place.